piandpower/MetagenomeDB/doc/api/others.rst

 Additional functions
 ====================

-In addition to the :class:`~objects.Sequence` and :class:`~objects.Collection` classes and their methods, some more functions are available as part of the API:
+In addition to the :class:`~MetagenomeDB.Sequence` and :class:`~MetagenomeDB.Collection` classes and their methods, some more functions are available as part of the API:

 Setting the verbosity
 ---------------------